What Is Manure + How Should You Use It in the Garden?

 Several full white sacks of bagged manure sitting on the ground, likely collected for transport or sale.

-Yes, as long as it’s fully composted or aged for at least 90–120 days before harvest.
-Avoid raw manure near root crops or salad greens.
+Yes, as long as it’s aged or composted properly.
+Avoid applying raw manure near harvest time, especially for root crops and leafy greens.

 Pinterest graphic titled “Facts About Manure Every Gardener Should Know” with a humorous image of cow hindquarters in a grassy field.
 Subtext reads: “Which are safe, how to use them, and what to avoid.”
 Includes a “read more” button and the URL 104homestead.com.